 7. Get Paid Driving People Around

-Right now Lyft is offering a $300 sign up bonus which is pretty sweet.
+Right now Lyft is guaranteeing new drivers will earn $1,000 the first month, which is pretty sweet.

 Bonus: Save Energy and Save Money

 Concerned about the environment and want to save money?
 Now you can with OhmConnect.

 OhmConnect will notify you in real time via their app when dirty or unsustainable energy plants come on the grid during peak energy usage times.
 If you commit to conserving energy during that one hour period, you’ll get paid between $100 and $300 per year.